Iranian Teen, Maedeh Hojabri, Arrested For Posting Dance Videos On Instagram

 “It is beyond sad that these kids were arrested for trying to spread happiness,” Williams wrote on Facebook about their arrests.

 Iranians live under a Muslim theocracy which enforces a strict moral code for its citizens.
-As The BBC notes, Iran has had a “morality police” in place since the revolution in 1979.
+As the BBC notes, Iran has had a “morality police” in place since the revolution in 1979.
 Their official name is Gasht-e Ershad which is Persian for Guidance Patrols.
 The name sounds benevolent but this police force is responsible for ensuring a strict adherence to rules about the hijab and other “moral norms.”
 They used to be able to arrest and punish citizens who violated these codes but reforms implemented in 2016 mean that they now work undercover and report “transgressions” to the Iranian police.